Review of Canidae Grain Free Pure Canned Dog Food

-Canidae Grain Free Pure Canned Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Canidae Grain Free Pure canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Canidae Grain Free Pure product line includes four canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Canidae Grain Free Pure product line includes the 5 canned dog foods listed below.

-Canidae Grain Free Pure Elements was selected to represent the other products in the line for this review.
+Canidae Grain Free Pure Salmon and Sweet Potato was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food